Archdiocese of Białystok

 Its cathedral archiepiscopal see is Bazylika Archikatedralna Wniebowzięcia NMP, a minor basilica in the episcopal see of Białystok.
 It also has a second minor basilica : Bazylika Ofiarowania Najświętszej Marii Panny, dedicated to the Presentation of the Blessed Virgin Mary, in Różanystok.

+There are currently 431 priests in the Archdiocese.
+The most recent death of a priest was that of Fr.
+Józef Jaroma on 12 August at age 88.
+The most recent ordination took place on 24 May when two priests were ordained.